Ship at sea

 Double/Double+Single / Bunkbed

 The cabins are air-conditioned and furnished with a drawer and a cupboard to ensure you can fit items.
 The cabin comes with an ensuite bathroom equipped with hot water, a wet-room style shower, and a toilet.
 The windows are small skylights allowing in natural light.
-Cabins #1 & #2 have a double bed, while Cabins #3 & #4 can also have an additional bed for a third person and Cabin #5 features a bunk bed for two people.
+Cabins #1 & #2 have a double bed, while Cabins #3 & #4 can also have an additional bed for a third person (triple accommodation is available upon request) and Cabin #5 features a bunk bed for two people.

 Technical Information